gideondk/flakepack/README.md

-# FlakePack: A decentralized, k-ordered id generation msgpack service in Scala
+# FlakePack: A decentralized, k-ordered id generation MessagePack service in Scala

 FlakePack is a port of [Flake](https://github.com/boundary/flake) to Scala.